Here

 A. We will make every effort to license your songs since that's

-the only way we could possibly make any money from this.
-But no
+the only way we could possibly make any money.
+But no Music Library

-Music Library or Publisher can guarantee your songs will get licensed,
+or Publisher can guarantee your songs will get licensed, since

-since it's up to the Music Supervisor of a film to decide if your
+it's up to the Music Supervisor of a film to decide if your song

-song fits with any scenes.
-Also, the Director of the film or TV
+fits with any scenes.
+Also, the Director of the film or TV show

-show has the final say if they like your song or not.
-So we have
+has the final say if they like your song or not.
+So we have no

-no control over whether or not a production company chooses to
+control over whether or not a production company chooses to license

 Q. How does Film and TV Music Library report